Internship Training Manual

 F. Hiring of Current Interns to Permanent Staff Positions

 In order to avoid disruption of the internship experience that may arise when interns are competing for a staff position at their internship site, it is CAPS policy to exclude current interns from consideration for full-time professional staff positions.
 CAPS further recognizes that the agency’s needs are often best served by recruiting staff members with experience or training at other counseling centers or agencies.
-At the discretion of the agency, CAPS may employ former interns on a part-time or temporary basis.
+At the discretion of the agency, CAPS may employ interns after the end of their internship on a part-time or temporary basis.

 G. Social Media